 Cruise ship crews would point out the scariest reports from tankers and bulkers too defending the ship type that they belong.

 In reality, each of them has its own pros and cons.
-They are built for specific purpose to cater different demands in the world economy.
+They are built for specific purposes to cater to different demands in the world economy.
 No vessel type is superior or inferior to other kind.
-What’s good to you may not be for me and vice versa.
+What’s good for you may not be for me and vice versa.

-Whatever ship you are sailing right now, know that we are on the same seas.
+Whatever type of vessel you are sailing right now, know that we are on the same seas.

-And may the winds be on your favor.
+And may the winds be in your favor.